Shahjahanabad

-Old Delhi or Purani Dilli is an area in the Central Delhi district of Delhi, India.
-It was founded as a walled city named Shahjahanabad in 1648, when Shah Jahan (the Mughal emperor at the time) decided to shift the Mughal capital from Agra.
-The construction of the city was completed in 1648, and it remained the capital of the Mughal Empire until its fall in 1857, when the British Raj took over as paramount power in India.
+Shahjahanabad, colloquially known as Old Delhi (Hindustani: Purāni Dillī), is an area in the Central Delhi district of Delhi, India.
+It was founded as a walled city and officially named Shahjahanabad in 1648, when Shah Jahan decided to shift the Mughal capital from Agra.
+The construction of the city was completed in 1648, and it remained the capital of Mughal India until its fall in 1857, when the British Empire (whose Indian capital was at Calcutta) took over as paramount power in the Indian subcontinent.
+After the inauguration of the New Delhi as the capital of India, the city started to be colloquially known as Old Delhi in order to distinguish it from the rest of the city.

-It was once filled with mansions of nobles and members of the royal court, along with elegant mosques and gardens.

-It serves as the symbolic heart of metropolitan Delhi and is known for its bazaars, street food, shopping locations and its Islamic architecture; Jama Masjid being the most notable example, standing tall in the midst of the old city.
+It serves as the symbolic heart of metropolitan Delhi and is known for its bazaars, restaurants, street food, shopping locations and its Islamic architecture; Jama Masjid being the most notable example, standing tall in the midst of the old city.
 Only a few havelis are left and maintained.